Friday, December 17, 2021

 • Refreshing to see a non-political cold open for once.
 Too bad it has to be about something I have no interest in.

-• I am familiar enough with James Brown to know that Kenan looks and sounds nothing like him.
+• I am at least familiar enough with James Brown to know that Kenan looks and sounds nothing like him.
 Also, they make a predictable joke where he has to clarify that he’s not the singer of the same name.

 • Chris Redd’s wig as Nate Burleson made me chuckle when I first saw it.